Atominstitute: History and location

 In the 1950s, the institute was founded as common nuclear physics research facility of the Austrian Universities.
 With its nuclear research reactor, which was officially commissioned in 1962, it is today the only facility remaining in Austria that has a running nuclear fission reactor.

 As in 2025 the official name of the institute in English is "Institute of Atomic and Subatomic Physics".
 However internationally the easier to remember name of Atomic Institute, or Atominstitute is more widespread in use.
 Administratively it is part of Vienna University of Technology (TU Wien) and, together with the Institutes of Theoretical, Applied and Solid State Physics, forms the Faculty of Physics of this university.

-Unusual for a nuclear reactor, the institute is located within the densely populated 2nd district of Vienna, Leopoldstadt, less than 3km from the city center.
+Unusual for a nuclear reactor, the institute is located within the densely populated 2nd district of Vienna, Leopoldstadt, less than 3 km from the city center.
 It boards the most popular large recreational park of Vienna, the Prater, and the most western branch of the Danube stream, the Donaukanal.